elyograg/blankgradle/README.md

 that can be changed.
 When eclipse creates a new gradle project, the structure is odd.
 Everything expected at the root is in a lib directory.

-You should run `git grep changeme` after cloning this repository so you can see all the places that will most likely need an adjustment for you to correctly create your own project.
+You should run `git grep -i changeme` after cloning this repository so you can see all the places that will most likely need an adjustment for you to correctly create your own project.
 You should also delete the .git directory after looking over the 'git grep changeme' output in anticipation of using